 - A comfortable hiking backpack

 It’s only recently that I realised the important of such.
-When enduring thee longer hikes, you’ll most likely be taking a lot of water and snacks too.
+During these longer hikes, you’ll most likely be taking a lot of water and snacks too.
 When carrying weight and hiking, it’s important that the weight is distributed correctly to avoid doing yourself damage!
+Shop mine here.

 - A camera